-(I have some very special men in my life as well — my hubby Michael, my son Dimitry, my dad, my brother, my father-in-law, and some dear friends… Happy third Father’s Day, Michael!)
+(I have some very special men in my life as well — my hubby Michael, my son Dimitry, my dad, my brother, my father-in-law, and some dear friends… Happy fourth Father’s Day, Michael!)

 It may not come as a surprise to you to hear that thyroid disease affects women more frequently than men.
 After all, statistics state that five to eight women are diagnosed with Hashimoto’s thyroiditis, for every man who is diagnosed.

 Hormones are thought to play a role in the development of Hashimoto’s, but I also think there are numerous other reasons why women may be more frequently affected.
 (I’ve written an entire article about my Safety Theory that explains why women have more thyroid disease.)

 It’s no wonder that we often think of hypothyroidism as a woman’s disorder, but the truth is that there are many men out there, right now, who may be reading this and dealing with the many symptoms of thyroid disease.

 In this article, I’d like to shed some light on the less-talked-about issue of Hashimoto’s and thyroid disease in men, including:

 - Symptoms common in the greater population